elisejiuqizhang/TS-AD-Datasets/README.md

 Dataset webpage is [here](https://nsidc.org/data/smap/smap-data.html).
 Check the dataset description [here](https://smap.jpl.nasa.gov/data/?_ga=2.138417011.1712228197.1658525020-1435945832.1658525020).

-* The KDD 2018 paper ["Detecting Anomalies in Multivariate Time Series through Stochastic Recurrent Neural Network"](https://arxiv.org/abs/1802.04431) by NASA is the first paper to use this dataset.
+* The KDD 2018 paper ["Detecting Spacecraft Anomalies Using LSTMs and Nonparametric Dynamic Thresholding"](https://arxiv.org/abs/1802.04431) by NASA is the first paper to use this dataset.
 They provided download link to the dataset in their [repo](https://github.com/khundman/telemanom).

 * Note that the authors of ["Robust Anomaly Detection for Multivariate Time Series through Stochastic Recurrent Neural Network"](https://dl.acm.org/doi/10.1145/3292500.3330672) have also used the same versions of SMAP and MSL in their [repo](https://github.com/NetManAIOps/OmniAnomaly)